 Improvement in commodity prices may also influence participation if growers are unwilling to risk a potential dry growing season and low yields compared to expected yields (and income) under irrigation.

+While the EDO has not done specific model runs to reflect potential variability in these circumstances, Scoring Subcommittee discussion of whether to make score adjustments to reflect this uncertainty is warranted.

 In addition, while it is certainly possible that the enrollment cap could increase above 3,000 acres, that is the limit defined in the current 5-year water leasing agreement for the 2019-2023 irrigation seasons.
 At this time, with a fairly wide range of acreage enrollments through the first four years of project operations, the EDO found it unnecessary to speculate on potential future increases to the enrollment cap.
-If and when such a scenario arises, the EDO can work with the Scoring Subcommittee to update this analysis and modify the results presented in Table 7 and Figure 1 to determine if changes to the score are warranted.
+If and when such a scenario arises, the EDO can work with the Scoring Subcommittee to update this analysis and modify the results to determine if changes to the score are warranted.

-The EDO considered three allocation scenarios:
+Irrigation Allocation Scenarios

+In order to provide a range of potential scores for the Scoring Subcommittee to consider, the EDO evaluated three irrigation allocation scenarios:

 Scenario 1: Full allocation in all years, 1947-1994 (0 percent reduced allocation).
 This scenario was directly simulated using the score model.

 Scenario 2: Full allocation in all wet and normal years, reduced allocation in all dry years.
 Dry years represent 25 percent of the study period, or 12 out of 48 years.
 In those years, enrolled acreage was assumed to be zero.
-This scenario was directly simulated using the score model.
+While 25 percent of years having a reduced allocation far exceeds the historical occurrence of such year, this scenario provided a contrast to Scenario 1 that could be directly simulated using the score model.

-Scenario 3: Allocation corresponding to CNPPID’s historical operations.
-While CNPPID had full allocations for all years 1947-1994, there have been subsequent years with reduced allocation, 2005-2009 and 2013-2015, which is 8 years out of 78 total years of irrigation operations (10.26 percent of the time).
-Since all of the reduced-allocation years were within or immediately preceding the First Increment, the EDO determined that a scenario corresponding to this frequency of reduced allocation should be represented in the score analysis.
+Scenario 3: Allocation corresponding to CNPPID’s overall long-term historical operations.
+While CNPPID had full allocations for all years 1947-1994, there have been subsequent years with reduced allocation, 2005-2009 and 2013-2015, which is 8 years out of 78 total years of irrigation operations (10.26 percent of the time) from 1942 to the present.
+Since all of the reduced-allocation years were within or immediately preceding the First Increment, the EDO determined that a scenario corresponding to this frequency of reduced allocation should be represented in the score analysis to spur discussion by the Scoring Subcommittee as to whether this occurrence represents a new operational paradigm for CNPPID or whether it was an anomalous condition not likely to recur during the anticipated operational period for the CNPPID irrigator lease..

 As indicated in Table 3, score analyses utilize the annual hydrologic condition, applied to each monthly time step.
 Table 6 shows the annual hydrologic condition for the years following the end of the 1947-1994 model study period; years with reduced allocation are highlighted.